On my quest to discover all zero-calorie products with artificial sweeteners sold in supermarkets,

 Both synthetic and artificial sweeteners are obtained through processes that chemically change or break down components of the starting material.
 They are produced using sophisticated technology.
 Read more about it on this post > 5 Misconceptions about Natural Sweeteners.

 Quick Facts about Artificial Sweeteners

-Artificial sweeteners are synthetic ingredients not found in nature.
-Even if produced from a source material found in nature (such as sucralose, which is made from table sugar) or their component parts are found in nature (such as aspartame, which is split in our body into 3 components widely found in foods), it does not make them a natural sweetener.
+Artificial sweeteners are ingredients not found in nature.
+Even if produced from a source material found in nature (such as sucralose, which is made from table sugar) or if their component parts are found in nature (such as aspartame, which is split in our body into 3 components widely found in foods), it does not make them "natural".

-Pure artificial sweeteners are calorie free and you only need a tiny pinch of them to get the same sweetness of a teaspoon of table sugar.
-Because they are used in a fraction of the weight of sugar, they are often blended with fillers or bulking agents which gives them an overall resemblance to table sugar, making them spoonable and pourable.
+Pure artificial sweeteners are calorie-free and we only need a tiny pinch of them to get the same sweetness of a teaspoon of table sugar.
+Because they are used in a fraction of the weight of sugar, they are often blended with fillers or bulking agents, which gives them an overall resemblance to table sugar, making them spoonable and pourable.
 Read all about bulking agents here.

-Sugar substitutes (in liquid, granulated, powdered, sachets, cubes & tablets) with less than 5 calories per serving are labeled as calorie free, no calorie, or zero calories .
+Sugar substitutes (in liquid, granulated, powdered, sachets, cubes, and tablets) with less than 5 calories per serving are labeled as calorie free, no calorie, or zero calories .
 Always keep in mind the size of one serving, as their calories are not zero if you are measuring cups of it.
 Read more about it here.

 The color code for sugar substitutes is usually yellow for sucralose, blue for aspartame, and pink for saccharin.

 Which artificial sweeteners are approved for use in sugar substitutes?

 Six artificial sweeteners are permitted for use in food in the U.S., but one (advantame) has not been used in sugar substitutes.
 They are regulated as food additives and include saccharin, aspartame, acesulfame K, sucralose, and neotame